rchikhi/2022-pangenome-graphs-intro/README.md

     gfatools asm -b 1000 -u two_ecolis.gfa > two_ecolis.bu.gfa
     gfatools asm -b 1000 -u two_ecolis.smooth.gfa > two_ecolis.smooth.bu.gfa

+However, after discussions with Erik Garrison, it would be better to just run `pggb` instead of `seqwish`+`smoothxg`, to automatically tweaks the parameters of `smoothxg`.

 ## Minigraph

 Construct by aligning o157 on the K12 reference using [minigraph](https://github.com/lh3/minigraph):